-ATLAS commentary Parts I and II
+ATLAS commentary Parts I & II

-The ASO Newsletter - 8th Edition
+ASO Newsletter - 8th Edition

 The Researcher Interview Series returns to the clinical research that has evaluated the effectiveness of Alexander lessons for people with various health-related conditions.
 This month we’re focusing on the ATLAS neck pain trial.